|

 bar where you can get a drink and after the race and now infamous for

 Michael Schumacher’s stall on the last lap of the 2006 race.
+You

 RACE VIEWING

-to rich for you, ordinary race tickets can be ordered directly from
+ten grand is a little to rich for you, ordinary race tickets can be

-the ACM starting as
+the ACM (Auto Club

-the track during the race event.
+the race event.
 Prices are

 from 90 Euro to more than 500 Euro for the better seats.
 The best seating

-sections are A1, A4, V, Z1, Z2 and O. Scalpers will also be selling tickets
+sections are A1, A4, V, Z1, Z2 and O. Scalpers will

-on the street, but buyer beware.
-Restaurants and hotels around the
+also be selling tickets on the street, but buyer beware.
+Restaurants

 race course offer special lunch menus that include